 The Five level model refers to a set of necessary steps by end users that eventually lead to purchasing particular services and products.
 Those five steps include problem recognition, information search, evaluation of alternatives, purchase decisions, and post-purchase behavior.

 The steps are self-explanatory.
 However, the impact of each step may be different for each business depending on products and their respective life cycle, availability and deliverability, demand, seasonal impact, and many other factors.
 Essentially, those five stages are virtually dependent and different for each business based on the individual nature of its products and services.

-At World Consulting Group were most of the deliverables are services, the five levels model illustrates a particular dilemma.
-The most significant factor in management consulting as well as at World Consulting Group is the first step of problem recognition.
-Every and each client has or will have determined that there are organizational issues that can be improved on.
-It is not necessarily an admission of failure nor is it an illustration or reflection of lack of internal competency.
-It is simply a recognition of the opportunity to leap ahead and achieve greater effectiveness and efficiency.
+The five levels model illustrates a dilemma at World Consulting Group, where most deliverables are services.
+The most significant factor in management consulting as well as at World Consulting Group, is the first step of problem recognition.
+Each client has or will have determined that there are organizational issues that can be improved on.
+It is not necessarily an admission of failure nor an illustration or reflection of a lack of internal competency.
+It simply recognizes the opportunity to advance and achieve greater effectiveness and efficiency.
 Once this becomes obvious and the respective clients recognize that problems are not necessarily a reflection on them or their personnel, it is much simpler to move forward.

 The next two steps are less of an issue at World Consulting Group.
 The evolution of electronic communication and the information age has eased issues relating to information search and evaluating alternatives.
 At World Consulting Group, we do what we preach; utilizing the World Wide Web to reach and communicate with customers is, in our opinion, the only true and meaningful way.
 Hence, at World Consulting Group, we emphasize our efforts to populate and increase our online presence, allowing our potential clients to find and compare us to our competitors.